-The garden beckons, and we're so thankful for herbal salves!
-Between the planting, the weeding, and the pruning, my pampered winter hands are getting their typical spring hazing of scratches and soreness.
+The garden beckons and we're so thankful for herbal salves!
+Between the planting, the weeding, and the pruning, my pampered winter hands are getting their typical spring hazing.
 Part of it is surely my own fault, as I tend to toss the gloves aside so I can feel the warm dirt in my hands and touch the rose bushes, lavender plants, and fruit trees.

 I love this soothing salve for skin irritations, dryness, and occasional sore muscles.
-Rubbing it in after a day’s gardening starts the relief right away.
 I’ve chosen herbs and oils that are well-suited for this: arnica, ginger root, lavender, rosehip seed oil, and vitamin E oil for worn and tired skin.

 Feel free to adapt this salve to suit your own needs, choosing oils or essential oils that you love and that work well for you!

-2 x 4 ounce tins, jars, or other containers
+- 2 x 4 oz tins, jars, or other containers

 If you're interested in learning more about crafting salves and creating your own infused oils, check out our other blog posts: